SpartanBin/mobile_crowd_sensing/experimental_record/README.md

+## experiment 2

+### Environment

+same to experiment 1

+#### timestep

+same to experiment 1

+#### reward

+- same to experiment 1
+- Fix node weight(in every reset, node weights are the same).

+#### state

+Use these as policy input.

+- Node's weight is same to experiment 1.

+- Change location state features to matrix with the same shape like Node's weight.
+Use two sparse matrix to respectively represent corresponding vehicle's location and all vehicles' location.
+If vehicle's location on node (13, 14), matrix row 14 column 15 is equal to 1, other no vehicle's location is equal to 0.
+Matrix one only marks one corresponding vehicle's location and Matrix two marks all vehicle's location.

+#### action

+same to experiment 1

+### model

+- RL model is the same to experiment 1.
+- Use only CNN as input layers receiving all features, and DNN as output layers.

+### result

+- Model converged to average 10000 seconds cost until episode over in one vehicle condition(in random policy, finishing an episode needs about 130000 seconds cost).

+### discussion

+- Results proves experiment 1 has wrong feature engineering.
+- Then try same model on the dynamic node weight.

+## experiment 3

+### Environment

+same to experiment 2

+#### timestep

+same to experiment 2

+#### reward

+same to experiment 1

+#### state

+same to experiment 2

+#### action

+same to experiment 2

+### model

+same to experiment 2

+### result

+-

+### discussion

+-

 ## TODO

 - [x] Check environment code logic.
 - [x] Check policy code logic.
 - [x] Fix node weight to train.
-- [ ] Change all format of input to matrix.
+- [x] Change all format of input to matrix.
-- [ ] Modify reward.
+- [ ] ~~Modify reward.~~
-- [ ] Try genetic algorithm(if work, then try imitation learning to learn genetic policy).
+- [ ] ~~Try genetic algorithm(if work, then try imitation learning to learn genetic policy).~~
+- [ ] Contrast to Genetic Algorithm.